Rohitpandey357/go-backend-boilerplate/README.md

-A backend boiler plate code for a web server with Go and Gin framework.
+Boiler plate code for a web server with Go and Gin framework.